aryanlaroia28/ComputerNetworksProject/README.md

 - **Real-time feedback** - Displays information about remaining requests and wait times.

 ### Chat App
-- **Real-time messaging** - Supports real-time chat with data storage in LiteDB for easy message retrieval.
+- **Real-time messaging** - Supports real-time chat with data storage in MiniRedisDb for easy message retrieval.
-- **Lightweight backend** - Uses LiteDB as the backend database, providing a simple setup without the need for complex database infrastructure.
+- **Lightweight backend** - Uses MiniRedisDb as the backend database, providing a simple setup without the need for complex database infrastructure.
 - **Scalable** - Designed to handle small-scale chat functionality, ideal for testing and learning.

 ---